Filing Back Taxes

 Working with an experienced tax attorney can provide the guidance and peace of mind you need as you navigate the challenges of coming back into compliance with the U.S. Tax Code.
 Working with a tax attorney can help you better understand the risk you face and your potential pathways to mitigate the consequences and penalties you face.

-What Are the Penalties for Filing Taxes Late?
+What Are the Penalties for a Delinquent Tax Filing?

 Individuals who fail to file their taxes when an obligation to do so exists are subject to fines and penalties and the simple fact is that most people have an obligation to filing back taxes.
 For a sole filer in 2014, the obligation to file taxes triggers at just $10,150 in gross income.
 Clearly, at these levels most individuals will have an obligation to file taxes, though, many people making only marginally more than $50,000 will receive a refund.
 However, filers who do not file their taxes cannot receive a tax refund.
 That is, filing a refund is the only way a taxpayer can receive his or her refund back from the government.
 Furthermore, a taxpayer who fails to file the tax return for three years from the original due date will lose his or her right to the funds.

 However, taxpayers always have the option to file an automatic extension via form 4868.
 However, an extension can only be filed before the taxes are do and cannot be done retroactively.
 Furthermore, the extension of time to file is just that.
 The extension only provides a taxpayer with additional time to file his or her taxes.
 Payment of at least 90 percent the taxes due and owing is still required for the taxpayer to avoid a failure to pay penalty.